 How can a woman be expected to name a favorite from among her children?
 Impossible, isn't it?
 And yet... and yet...
 I have to say that this turkey soup, packed with dark leafy greens, chewy fregula sarda and peppery Parmigiano-Reggiano cheese, is my new favorite soup.
 It's a near-perfect balance of protein, pasta, vegetables and cheese -- the four food groups of soup!
 Substitute freely: ground beef, pork or chicken for turkey; kale or chard for escarole; Israeli couscous for fregula sarda; vegetable broth for chicken broth.
 Make a big batch and portion some out for the freezer, where you'll be glad to find it on a cold winter day.

-Continue reading "Recipe for grilled Asian turkey breast with soy, garlic and chili paste" »
+Continue reading "Recipe for turkey soup with dark leafy greens" »

-Continue reading "Recipe for vegan root vegetable soup" »
+Continue reading "Recipe for slow cooker tandoori pulled chicken" »